Chenguang-Zhu/DoSC/README.md

 ## Dataset
 ### Usage
-1. Pick a functionality that you would like to analyze from the dataset.
+1. Pick a functionality from the dataset.
+(See the table below.)
 2. View its meta-data file.
 See [meta-data collections](https://github.com/Chenguang-Zhu/DoSC/blob/master/meta-data).
 3. Access the repository of the project via the link provided in the `project url` field of the meta-data.
 4. Use `git clone` command to clone the project repository to the user's local file system.